klychliiev/Meduzzen_AI_Internship/emails/README.md

 # Emails classification
 <b>Email classification</b> is a task which involves classifying emails into meaningful groups using a supervised algorithm and Natural Language Processing (NLP).
+In this challenge, we deal with German-language emails belonging to different categories (21 overall).

 ## Approach

 The problem was approached using 3 methods for text classification:
 <ol>
 <li> Traditional ML algorithms
 <li> Zero-shot classification using LLMs
 <li> Few-shot classification using Flair framework
 </ol>

 ## Project structure
-There are 4 folders in this directory, with one containing datasets and code snippets needed for dataset generation, and with other 3 containing source code for all text classification methods (traditional ML, zero-shot and few-shot classification).
+There are 4 folders in this directory, with one containing datasets and code snippets needed for dataset generation ('datasets'), and with other 3 containing source code for all text classification methods (traditional ML, zero-shot and few-shot classification using Flair).

 ```
 .